Former IOC vice president says UN could rule on Tokyo Games | Sports-Games

 Gosper, still an honorary IOC member, made the suggestion to Australia's national broadcaster, the Australian Broadcasting Corp.

 The IOC and local organizers have said the Olympics cannot be postponed again.
-They will be cancelled this time if they can't be held.
+They will be canceled this time if they can't be held.

-Japan has invested a reported USD 25 billion to organize the Olympics, and Prime Minister Yoshihide Suga has repeated that the games will take place.
+Japan has invested a reported $25 billion to organize the Olympics, and Prime Minister Yoshihide Suga has repeated that the games will take place.

 National pride is also at stake, with China set to hold the Beijing Winter Olympics in 2022, six month after the Summer Games in Tokyo are to close.

 The IOC has seen its income flow stalled by the postponement.
-The Switzerland-based sports body gets 73 per cent of its income from TV rights, and another 18 per cent from sponsors.
+The Switzerland-based sports body gets 73% of its income from TV rights, and another 18% from sponsors.

 Tokyo organizers say they have many “countermeasures” to fight COVID-19 and hold the Olympics, but they have offered no concrete plans.
 They have promised more details in the northern hemisphere spring.